 Aesthetic Dental Treatment

-Very careful planning and discussion of the alternatives is an integral part of any treatment for front teeth.
+Very careful planning and discussion of the alternatives is an integral part of any treatment plan.
 Treatment plans often include a combination of crowns, veneers and general shade lightening.

 Veneers can be used to make dramatic improvements to the shade, shape, size and contour of front teeth.
 They can be made in composite material or porcelain, and involve very little re-shaping of the underlying teeth.

-Composite veneers give an excellent natural-looking result, and have the advantage of being completely reversible.
+Composite veneers give an excellent natural-looking result and have the advantage of being completely reversible as there is no reduction of the underlying teeth.
 For this reason, particularly for young people, we often recommend composite veneers rather than porcelain ones.
-Layers of very carefully matched composite material are meticulously built up on the teeth by your dentist to cover any imperfections.
+Layers of carefully matched composite material are built up by hand on the teeth until the desired aesthetic result is achieved.
 They are then highly polished to give a very natural appearance.

-For porcelain veneers the teeth are first very carefully shaped, using a minimal preparation technique, then impressions are taken, and the precise shade is agreed.
+For porcelain veneers some reduction of the outer enamel is necessary, but a minimal preparation technique is always used to preserve as much of the natural tooth as possible.
+After the preparation, impressions are taken and the precise shade is agreed.
 The veneers are then made by our dental technician and once we are sure that they are just as you want them they are bonded into place.

 General teeth whitening is often carried as an integral part of plans which are designed to improve the appearance.
 For example, if some restorative treatment is planned for the upper teeth (such as new crowns or veneers) we often lighten the shade of the lower teeth first so that the crowns can be matched to the new lighter shade.
 This gives a harmonious, natural appearance.
 The lightening process is usually carried out at home over a period of one to two weeks.